swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 ## Acknowledgments

-I'd like to especially thank Konrad Malawski, Doug Gregor, and Holly Borla for their help in developing the ideas in this proposal.
+I'd like to especially thank Konrad Malawski, and Doug Gregor for their help in developing the ideas in this proposal.